emlaver/bahir/sql-cloudant/README.md

 selector|all documents| a selector written in Cloudant Query syntax, specifying conditions for selecting documents when the `cloudant.endpoint` option is set to `_changes`.
 Only documents satisfying the selector's conditions will be retrieved from Cloudant and loaded into Spark. storageLevel|MEMORY_ONLY| the storage level for persisting Spark RDDs during load when `cloudant.endpoint` is set to `_changes`.
 See [RDD Persistence section](https://spark.apache.org/docs/latest/programming-guide.html#rdd-persistence) in Spark's Progamming Guide for all available storage level options. view| | Cloudant view w/o the database name. only used for load.

-If loading Cloudant docs from a database greater than 200 MB, set `cloudant.endpoint` to `_changes` and `spark.streaming.unpersist` to `false`.
-This will enable RDD persistence during load against `_changes` endpoint and allow the persisted RDDs to be accessible after streaming completes.
-See the [Spark Programming Guide](https://spark.apache.org/docs/latest/programming-guide.html#rdd-persistence) for more details on persistence and valid storage level options to use with `storageLevel` option.

 For fast loading, views are loaded without include_docs.
 Thus, a derived schema will always be: `{id, key, value}`, where `value `can be a compount field.
 An example of loading data from a view: